BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 (first led is wired to `PC[0]` so that we will see it blinking even if there is the same instruction several times).

+As you can see, the program counter is only incremented if instruction is not `SYSTEM`.
+For now, the only `SYSTEM` instruction that we support is `EBREAK`, that halts execution.

 In simulation mode, we can in addition display the name of the recognized instruction and the fields:
 ```verilog